 At least he doesn't have this decision to make every morning.

 A few Adélie penguins at Esperanza Station welcomed us.

 Except for the one that mistook our zodiac for an iceberg!

 Although they can attain great heights by using momentum after a quick dive, with his short legs this one had difficulty scrambling back out.
 Finally, using a well-placed boot as a step, he returned to the sea.
 We were sternly warned not to touch any penguins!

 We also spotted this Wedell seal who seemed to be posing, catlike, for us.

 Our zodiac tour at Cooper Bay, South Georgia Island gave an idea of the rugged terrain Shackleton's small group had to surmount to reach a whaling station on this side of the island, opposite from where he landed.

-Other king penguins were hanging around with the seals, one pair of whom seem to be serenading their pup.
+A closer look revealed king penguins hanging around with the seals, one pair of whom seem to be serenading their pup.
 However, the bystanders weren't impressed.

 Still others chilled out in the background.

 A nearby hill served as a rookery for thousands ...